ctrlCvsix/ai-robot-wangjiaxiong/README.md

 This repository is a lab navigator for AI Robot coursework.
 It is organized for review, but it does not display a scoring table directly.
 Instead, the repository follows the expected review logic: every active week contains a README, experiment notes are expanded, media evidence is linked, and code-oriented weeks point to runnable commands or source files.

-## What Was Improved

-- Weekly pages use a consistent lab-report structure: objective, environment, workflow, commands, evidence, and reflection.
-- Image and video assets already committed in the repository are connected to the matching week pages.
-- Code-focused work such as Week13 highlights the Python source file and run command.

 ## Lab Route

 | Week | Lab Topic | Evidence | Link |